-What City Hall might have looked like in Toronto
+This is what City Hall almost looked like in Toronto

-Photos from the Canadian Architectural Archives at the University of Calgary and the Toronto Archives
+City of Toronto.
+The Canadian Architectural Archives at the University of Calgary and the Toronto Archives.
+Written by Derek Flack.

 Join the conversation Load comments